uwadonemmanuel/MEDICAL-CHATBOT-RAG/FULL_DOCUMENTATION.md

 - Use CloudWatch to monitor costs
 - Consider using Spot Fargate (if available in your region)

+**Jenkins pipeline error: "Task definition does not exist" or "Unable to describe task definition":**
+- **Cause:** The task definition hasn't been created yet in AWS ECS
+- **Solution:**
+  1. Go to AWS Console → ECS → Task definitions
+  2. Click "Create new task definition"
+  3. Follow Step 3 in the documentation above to create the task definition
+  4. Make sure the task definition family name matches: `medical-chatbot-rag-task`
+  5. After creating, run the Jenkins pipeline again
+- **Note:** The task definition and service must be created manually first (one-time setup).
+After that, Jenkins can automatically update them with new images.

 #### Cost Optimization Tips

 1. **Use appropriate task size:**